Borneo lowland rain forests: Fauna

 The wildlife of this ecoregion consists of a large number of forest animals ranging from the world's smallest squirrel, the least pygmy squirrel, to the largest land mammal in Asia, the Asian elephant.
 It includes the critically endangered Sumatran rhinoceros, the endangered and iconic Bornean orangutan, twelve other species of primate, Bornean bearded pigs and Bornean yellow muntjac deer.
-The primates of Borneo are: three apes (Bornean orangutan, Müller's Bornean gibbon and Bornean white-bearded gibbon), five langurs, the southern pig-tailed macaque, the long-tailed macaque, Horsfield's tarsier (Tarsius bancanus), the Sunda slow loris (Nycticebus coucang) and the endangered proboscis monkey (Nasalis larvatus).
-There are no tigers on Borneo; carnivores include the endangered Sunda clouded leopard (Neofelis diardi), the sun bear (Helarctos malayanus), the otter civet (Cynogale bennettii), and several other mustelids and viverrids.
+The primates of Borneo are: three apes (Bornean orangutan, Müller's Bornean gibbon and Bornean white-bearded gibbon), five langurs, the southern pig-tailed macaque, long-tailed macaque, Horsfield's tarsier (Tarsius bancanus), Bornean slow loris (Nycticebus borneanus), Kayan slow loris (Nycticebus kayan), Philippine slow loris (Nycticebus menagensis), Bangka slow loris (Nycticebus bancanus), and the endangered proboscis monkey (Nasalis larvatus).
+There are no tigers on Borneo; carnivores include the endangered Bornean clouded leopard (Neofelis diardi borneensis), the sun bear (Helarctos malayanus), the otter civet (Cynogale bennettii), and several other mustelids and viverrids.

 The 380 species of birds include eight hornbills, eighteen woodpeckers and thirteen pittas.
 There are nine near-endemic and two endemic birds; the black-browed babbler (Malacocincla perspicillata) and the white-crowned shama (Copsychus stricklandii).
 Among the rich variety of reptiles and amphibians are crocodiles and the earless monitor lizard (Lanthanotus borneensis).
 The sounds of the forest vary from day to night as different combinations of these birds and animals emerge to roam and feed.